Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsection{Data Sources}

-We exploit multiple administrative and survey datasets for the three different countries.
-We measure firm-level labor market outcomes, including mean wages and employment, as well as demand shocks.
-Importantly, to measure the demand shocks, we require information on firm-level value added and exports.
-To that end, we need to combine data sources within countries.
-In Portugal and Norway, we link the matched employee-employer datasets with firms’ balance sheets and trade information.
-In Colombia, we rely on longitudinal firm-level surveys that cover medium to large firms in the manufacturing sector.
-This survey includes information on employment, wages, and value added at the annual level.
-Our discussion is brief here, and Appendix \ref{asec:data_comb} provides further details on the data and sample restrictions.
+We exploit multiple administrative and survey datasets.
+In Portugal and Norway, we link the matched employee-employer datasets with firms’ balance sheets and trade data.
+In Colombia, we rely on a longitudinal survey of manufacturing firms.
+We briefly discuss the data sources here, with Appendix \ref{asec:data} providing further details on the data and sample restrictions.

 \paragraph{Portugal.}